 Dr. Kathleen Richardson is Pegasus Professor of Optics and Materials Science and Engineering and Florida Photonics Center of Excellence (FPCE) Professor at CREOL/College of Optics and Photonics at the University of Central FL, where she runs the Glass Processing and Characterization Laboratory (GPCL).
-Prof. Richardson and her research team carry out synthesis and characterization of novel glass and glass ceramic materials for optical applications, examining the role of structure/property relationships on resulting optical function and performance in bulk, planar and fiber optical materials.
-Dr. Richardson’s group has extensive industrial and government supported research developing novel materials for broadband infrared (IR) optical systems, gradient refractive index (GRIN) optics, precision molded optics, optical phase change materials, evaluation of complex multi-material interactions in next-generation integrated opto-electronic chip design, and in optical nano-composites for advanced chem-bio and detection applications.
+Richardson and her research team carry out synthesis and characterization of novel glass and glass ceramic materials for optical applications, examining the role of structure/property relationships on resulting optical function and performance in bulk, planar and fiber optical materials.
+Richardson’s group has extensive industrial and government supported research developing novel materials for broadband infrared (IR) optical systems, gradient refractive index (GRIN) optics, precision molded optics, optical phase change materials, evaluation of complex multi-material interactions in next-generation integrated opto-electronic chip design, and in optical nano-composites for advanced chem-bio and detection applications.
 The Richardson group is a leading source of global expertise in the design, fabrication and characterization of next generation materials for use in infrared components and systems based on diverse optical applications.
-Kathleen has authored more than 250 peer-reviewed publications, numerous proceedings and book chapters, has a broad portfolio of IP related to these advances, and has organized and chaired multiple domestic and international meetings within her discipline.
+Richardson has authored more than 250 peer-reviewed publications, numerous proceedings and book chapters, has a broad portfolio of IP related to these advances, and has organized and chaired multiple domestic and international meetings within her discipline.

-Additionally, in 2019/2020 Dr. Richardson was awarded/will receive the Arthur L. Friedberg Award and the Alfred R. Cooper Lecture Award (both from ACerS), as well as SPIE’s Maria J. Yzuel Outstanding Educator Award.
+Additionally, in 2019/2020, Richardson was awarded/will receive the Arthur L. Friedberg Award and the Alfred R. Cooper Lecture Award (both from ACerS), as well as SPIE’s Maria J. Yzuel Outstanding Educator Award.
 She is currently an appointed Curator to the Board of Trustees for the Ernst Abbe Fund, Deutsches Stiftung, Germany, and is an elected Academician of the World Academy of Ceramics.